Benjamin Disraeli: Final months, death, and memorials

 Disraeli refused to cast blame for the defeat, which he understood was likely to be final for him.
 He wrote to Lady Bradford that it was just as much work to end a government as to form one, without any of the fun.
-Queen Victoria was bitter at his departure as Prime Minister.
-Among the honours he arranged before resigning as Prime Minister on 21 April 1880 was one for his private secretary, Montagu Corry, who became Baron Rowton.
+Queen Victoria was bitter at his departure.
+Among the honours he arranged before resigning as prime minister on 21 April 1880 was one for his private secretary, Montagu Corry, who became Baron Rowton.

 Returning to Hughenden, Disraeli brooded over his electoral dismissal, but also resumed work on Endymion, which he had begun in 1872 and laid aside before the 1874 election.
 The work was rapidly completed and published by November 1880.
 He carried on a correspondence with Victoria, with letters passed through intermediaries.
 When Parliament met in January 1881, he served as Conservative leader in the Lords, attempting to serve as a moderating influence on Gladstone's legislation.

 Because of his asthma and gout, Disraeli went out as little as possible, fearing more serious episodes of illness.
 In March, he fell ill with bronchitis, and emerged from bed only for a meeting with Salisbury and other Conservative leaders on the 26th.
 As it became clear that this might be his final sickness, friends and opponents alike came to call.
 Disraeli declined a visit from the Queen, saying, "She would only ask me to take a message to Albert."
 Almost blind, when he received the last letter from Victoria of which he was aware on 5 April, he held it momentarily, then had it read to him by Lord Barrington, a Privy Councillor.
-One card, signed "A Workman", delighted its recipient, "Don't die yet, we can't do without you."
+One card, signed "A Workman", delighted its recipient: "Don't die yet, we can't do without you."